simonerom/iotex-docs/docs/developer/integrations/rosetta.md

 # IoTeX Rosetta Gateway

 IoTeX provides an implementation of the [Rosetta API](https://github.com/coinbase/rosetta-sdk-go) Gateway from [Coinbase](https://coinbase.com).
 Rosetta is an open standard and a set of tools designed to simplify blockchain deployment and interaction.
 For more informations about Rosetta see the [project website](https://www.rosetta-api.org/).
+IoTeX currently support Data API, while Construction API is
+**coming very soon**.

 ## Deploy Rosetta Gateway